Frank Feighan: Political career

 He was a member of Roscommon County Council from 1999 to 2004.
 Feighan was first elected to the Dáil at the 2007 general election.
 He was the party deputy Spokesperson on Transport and Education with special responsibility for Rural and School Transport from 2007 to 2010.
 In July 2010, he was appointed as party spokesperson on Community, Equality and Gaeltacht Affairs.

 He was re-elected at the 2011 general election.
 In government he voted with Fine Gael on the Roscommon Hospital issue on 6 July 2011, when his constituency colleague Denis Naughten voted against them and lost the Fine Gael party whip.
 He told the Dáil he was "sincerely sorry" for breaking a pre-election promise in relation to the issue.

 On 13 July 2015, he announced that he would not be contesting the 2016 general election.

 Shortly before the United Kingdom voted to leave the European Union he expressed his wishes for the Republic of Ireland to rejoin the Commonwealth.

 He was the Fine Gael Seanad Spokesperson on Mental Health and Older People.

 In July 2020, following the formation of the 32nd Government of Ireland, Feighan was appointed as Minister of State at the Department of Health with responsibility for Public Health, Well Being and the National Drugs Strategy.

 In May 2021, Feighan's proposal to introduce minimum unit pricing for alcohol in Ireland was approved by cabinet ministers.
 Under this legislation, a 10 cent per gram of alcohol minimum cost would be installed, with the minister citing that for example a 70cl bottle of vodka would now cost at a minimum €20.71.

 A decision by the Department of Health on the suspension of the North Inner City Drugs Task Force in July 2021 was criticized by the group's director Professor Joe Barry.
 Feighan, as minister with responsibility for drugs strategy, defended the decision due to "governance shortcomings" in the group.
 Barry contested that the decision has been carried out to "remove every shred of independence from the task force by taking over the appointment of the chair and the appointment of members".

 He was criticised in July 2022 after privately meeting with an anti-cannabis lobby group, known as the Cannabis Risk Alliance.
 Dr. Garrett McGovern said "If Frank Feighan was willing to meet with one group, he should have met another group who are pro-cannabis legalisation and against prohibition".

 He was not re-appointed as a junior minister as part of the 33rd Government of Ireland in December 2022.

+In March 2024, Feighan supported Simon Harris for the 2024 Fine Gael leadership election after the resignation of Leo Varadkar.

+At the 2024 general election, Feighan was re-elected to the Dáil.
+In the November 2025 reshuffle following Paschal Donohoe's resignation, Feighan succeeded Emer Higgins as Minister of State at the Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation with responsibility for public procurement, digitalisation and eGovernment.